Nickz22/gs-plugin/README.md

   * `sfdx gs --help`

 # Commands
+After completing the installation steps, you should be able to execute the following commands from your development sfdx project.
 ## sfdx gs:scratch:start -a {org_alias}
 This command does the following:
 1. Initializes a scratch org.